 - Ignore the counteroffer (and it will eventually expire)

 This dialogue continues until one of the parties accepts the other party’s proposal or counteroffer – or the offer or counteroffer expires.
 In any of the above instances, the record of the parties’ dialogue is locked.

 If an offer or counter offer is accepted, the contact information for each party is appended to the entire back-and-forth that occurred between the parties and is immediately available to both parties to print out for their records.

-In conclusion, though the DPP documentation generated for users may represent sufficient basis for legal action, if the parties wish to further reduce their agreement to a written contract, then the DPP documentation should be taken to an attorney to create such formal document, as this is beyond the scope of the DPP’s capabilities.
+In conclusion, though the DPP documentation that is generated for users may represent sufficient basis for legal action, if the parties wish to further reduce their agreement to a written contract, then the DPP documentation should be taken to an attorney to create such formal document for signing – which is beyond the scope of the DPP’s capabilities.